Xilmi/rotp-coder/README.md

 To run the mod:

-* Download my distribution of ROTP-1.4.jar (large file) and run that instead of original game.
+* Download my distribution of ROTP-1.4.1.jar (large file) and run that instead of original game.

 or

-* Download only the ROTP-1.4-governor.jar and run.bat or run.sh if you are on Linux.
+* Download only the ROTP-1.4.1-governor.jar
-* Place them in same directory that contains original Remnants.jar
+* Place it in same directory that contains original Remnants.jar version Beta 1.4
-* Execute run.bat or run.sh
+* Run ROTP-1.4.1-governor.jar

 To enable governor, use 'q' key on keyboard, or else click "Allocate Spending" text in the planetary spending screen.